NetaDAOAcademy/CoiningReason/readme.md

 </details><br>

+<details markdown="1">

-### Unit IX: Religion
+<summary> Unit IX: Religion </summary>

 Human beings believe—--and we _want_ to believe.
 What does money make it possible for us to believe, and what does belief make it possible (or impossible) for us to think about money?
 By unpacking the Byzantine interrelations between icon, image, and economy, we will lift our gaze to the divine economy in our constitutive surplus of belief.

-<details markdown="1">

-<summary> Readings </summary>

 **Session 1.
 Ancient Economy**